michaeljfriedman/economy-simulator/design.md

     days per year in this model, 30 per month)
   - `rehire_rate` (float): the probability that an unemployed is rehired when an opportunity arises.
+  - `people_new_money` (distribution): the distribution of additional money people get at the start of this period.
+Specified in months of income.
+(The amount set in the first period is how much people are initialized with.)
+  - `companies_new_money` (distribution): analogous distribution for companies.
+    Specified in months of payroll.
   - `spending` (distribution): the distribution of people's spending rates.
 A person picks a spending rate (a fraction of their money) from this distribution each month, and spends that much that month.
 This one is treated